Outgoing webhooks

 }

-If your endpoint replies 2xx within 5 seconds, the dashboard shows Delivered (HTTP NNN) with the status code your endpoint returned — for example Delivered (HTTP 200) or Delivered (HTTP 204).
-Anything else surfaces as an inline error — connection refused, TLS failure, timeout, or an HTTP 4xx/5xx from your handler.
+If your endpoint replies 2xx within 5 seconds, the dashboard will show Delivered (HTTP NNN) with the status code your endpoint returned — for example Delivered (HTTP 200) or Delivered (HTTP 204).
+Anything else will surface as an inline error — connection refused, TLS failure, timeout, or an HTTP 4xx/5xx from your handler.

 Production payloads